-• Club 1449 sponsored by the Orange County Sheriff's Department.

-The Club meets twice_a month and features basic law enforcement skills.
-The programs include Felony car stops, searching techniques, and Drill team.
+Club 1449 - hosted by the Orange County Sheriff's Department.
+The club meets twice a month and features basic law enforcement skills.
+The programs include felony car stops, searching techniques, and drill team.
 Filed visit are offered to the Air Support Unit, SWAT and Harbor Divisions.
 The students are: 2 sixth, 2 seventh and 10 eighth graders.

-• Club 1906 sponsored by the Hispanic Chamber of Commerce & DOIG Intermediate School.
+Club 1906 - hosted by the Hispanic Chamber of Commerce & DOIG Intermediate School.
 A variety of careers are presented monthly during school year.
 Professionals from the local Rotary Clubs, Hispanic Chamber of Commerce, and the School District's Minority Outreach Department provide the career preparation programs.
 Also, the Career Exploration booklets are featured in the classroom sessions.
 In addition, field trips are conducted to businesses and local city agencies.
 The programs are attended by 5 eight grade students.

-Daniel Webster Council, Manchester, NH- 2 Clubs & 24 Youth:

-Contact: Andrew Murphy (603) 625-6431/ anmurphy@bsamail.org
+Daniel Webster Council, Manchester, NH- 2 Clubs & 24 Youth: Contact: Andrew Murphy | (603) 625-6431 | anmurphy@bsamail.org

-Club 5 sponsored by the YMCA of Manchester.

-The YMCA and the Council have collaborated to provide a variety of career educational programs for the Hillside Elementary School students.
+Club 5 - hosted by the YMCA of Manchester.
+The YMCA and the council have collaborated to provide a variety of career educational programs for the Hillside Elementary School students.
 The presentations are conducted in the morning before classes start.
 Professionals from the local professional Minor League Sports Teams, Public Service, and Law Firms assist with the presentations.
 Also, featured are resume building and career preparatory programs.
 The sessions are held three times a week.
 The youth are: 4 seventh and 5 eighth graders.

-Club 6 sponsored by Circus Learning LLC.
+Club 6 - hosted by Circus Learning LLC.
 Club 6 offers career educational and hands-on activities in the world of a circus performer.
 Silver Lining Circus Camp is a developmental circus arts program (DCAP) that strives to benefit the bodies, hearts, and minds of teens in age-appropriate ways through circus skills, activities, and performances.
 The owner of Circus Learning coordinates and features programs from circus performing to managing the circus operations.

-The Club meets throughout the summer and 15 eighth graders attend the meetings.
+The club meets throughout the summer and 15 eighth graders attend the meetings.

-California Inland Empire Council, Redlands, CA- 2 Clubs & 39 Youth

-Contact: Jesse Lopez (909) 793-2463/ jjlopez@bsamail.org
+California Inland Empire Council, Redlands, CA- 2 Clubs & 39 Youth Contact: Jesse Lopez | (909) 793-2463 | jjlopez@bsamail.org

-• Club 3201 sponsored by Rialto Police Department.
+Club 3201 - hosted by Rialto Police Department.
 The program centers on the law enforcement career field.
-The Club meets on a weekly basis in the school and the local Law Enforcement Exploring Post provides mentors.

-The Club has 9 eighth grade students as participants.
+The club meets on a weekly basis in the school and the local Law Enforcement Exploring post provides mentors.
+The club has 9 eighth grade students as participants.

-• Club 3304 sponsored by San Bernardino Unified School District.

-Law enforcement is the featured program for the Club.
-The Police Department from the San Bernardino Unified School District supports and helps with the recruitment efforts.
-The Club meets weekly and the local Law Enforcement Explorers serve as mentors.
+Club 3304 - hosted by San Bernardino Unified School District.
+Law enforcement is the featured program for the club.
+The police department from the San Bernardino Unified School District supports and helps with the recruitment efforts.
+The club meets weekly and the local Law Enforcement Explorers serve as mentors.
 The classes involved are: 16- sixth, 4- seventh, and 10- eighth grade students.